oobianom/quickcode/README.md

-# quickcode: just a compilation of some simple quick and often used R functions
+# quickcode: NOT functions and a compilation of some simple quick plus often used R functions

 ## Install

 ```
-devtools::install_github("oobianom/quickcode")
+remotes::install_github("oobianom/quickcode")

 #or from CRAN